Willy and the Poor Boys

-Willy and the Poor Boys is the fourth studio album by American rock band Creedence Clearwater Revival, released by Fantasy Records in November 1969.
+Willy and the Poor Boys is the fourth studio album by the American rock band Creedence Clearwater Revival, released on October 29, 1969, by Fantasy Records.
 It was the last of three studio albums the band released that year, arriving just three months after Green River.
+In 2020, Rolling Stone ranked the album number 193 on its list of the "500 Greatest Albums of All Time".